Hooker is Professor of Operations Research and T. Jerome Holleran

 management, and music theory.
 He is a Fellow of the Institute for

-Operations Research and the Management Sciences (INFORMS) and recipient the
+Operations Research and the Management Sciences (INFORMS) as well as

-served as chair of the INFORMS Computing Society and in numerous editorial
+of the INFORMS Computing Society and in numerous editorial positions.

 of the Association for Constraint Programming.